 You know the phrase- use it or LOSE IT!
 Don’t be afraid to say goodbye!

 then you’ve found some things to start finding new homes for, be it the donation center or the garbage can.

 You can also start to consider the pros and cons of various aspects of your lifestyle.

 - Is your home significantly larger than your family could ever need?
 Consider downsizing.

-- Does that first home you have your eye on have enough space for the size of family you’re planning?
+- Does that first home you have your eye on have enough space for the size of the family you’re planning?
 It might be better for your specific situation to buy a larger “forever home” and skip the starter home step (to save money and time in the long run), but know that you do run the risk of having too much space you’ll be tempted to fill up!
-Then again, with less stuff you might not really need so big of a house!
+Then again, with less stuff, you might not really need so big of a house!